 For some reason I can’t make peace with my eyelids.
 Maybe it’s because I used to enjoy wielding my eyeshadow brushes like I was the next Monet.

-It’s no fun seeing all these amazing eyeshadow palettes debut and you know you’ll never be able to use all that shimmer.
+It’s no fun seeing all these amazing eyeshadow palettes debut knowing I’ll never be able to use all that shimmer.
+So I have to be content with The Basics.

-So what can be done about aging eyes?
-If you search for “Best Eye Treatments,” I’m afraid there is a lot of misinformation out there.
+What can be done about aging eyes?
+If you search “Best Eye Treatments,” I’m afraid there’s a lot of misinformation out there.

 Let me give you the good, the bad, and the true.